childish-goblinos/love-letter-helper-backend/README.md

 ## Architecture
-Ill be using mongoose, express to pass get, put and delete requests
+We'll be using mongoose, express to pass get, put and delete requests

 ## Change Log